 Back Home Again

 After fulfilling the administrative necessities required by discharge from the Army, John seems to have returned to his birthplace (Oldham, Lancashire) to await confirmation of his admission to pension.
 His pension payment of 1s.
 9d. was made from the 2nd Manchester District Pension Office.
 At the time of the 1841 census he was living with his wife Mary (35 years) and daughter Ann (15 years) at Bow Street in Oldham; Mary and Ann were recorded as being born in Ireland.
 Unfortunately this census records ’rounded down’ ages and fails to record relationships to the head of household.
 Thus ‘Ann’ may not necessarily be John’s daughter.
-John and Mary remain at the same address in 1851 and 1861 census returns, where John continues to be recorded as an Army or Chelsea Pensioner.
-An Ann Morris is recorded as a ‘Visitor’ in the 1861 return.
-However, this person has the wrong birthplace and age to be their daughter Ann, but could – at a stretch – have been some other relative.
+John and Mary remain at the same address in 1851 and 1861 census returns, where John continues to be recorded as an Army or Chelsea Pensioner, ‘nearly blind’.
+An Ann Morris is recorded as a ‘visitor’, occupation servant, in the 1861 return and highly unlikely to be their daughter.

-John Shore died on 13 Jan 1862.
-No burial place nor probate records have been identified.
+John Shore died on 13 Jan 1862 while living at Bow Street, Oldham.
+He was buried at Greenacres Cemetery on 17 Jan 1862, Location No. DV11-191.
+No probate records have been identified.
 The maiden name, birthplace in Ireland and death of Mary remain a mystery, as do the birthdate and other details of Ann.
 Indeed John and Mary could have had other children in any part of the globe in which John was posted, but I have found no records of such.

 Baptisms, Marriages & Burials Registers, Oldham, Lancashire 1792-1862, Manchester Archives.